Yasintrkmn/HackerRank-Solutions/README.md

-# Different problems and solves in Python.
+# HackerRank problems and solutions in Python.